 In 1993, the A-T Society established a specialist multi-disciplinary A-T clinic at Nottingham City Hospital.
 This was the first A-T specialist clinic in the world and served as a model for other clinics set up later in other countries.
 In 2006 a second clinic was set up at Papworth hospital near Cambridge, specialising in respiratory problems in adults with A-T. From this starting point the UK National A-T Service was developed, involving the Specialist Centres at Nottingham and Papworth, the A-T Society and Professor Taylor’s laboratory at the University of Birmingham.
 This is a highly effective service, in which the A-T Society plays a central co-ordinating role.

 Since then, the Society has continued to grow in the level of its activities and income.
 We now have a family support team of two, who work closely with the 165 or so people with A-T and related conditions in the UK to provide information and practical support, as well as with others in Ireland and across the world.
-Our annual Family Days are attended by around 1/3 of all families and our regular activity weekends for adults with A-T are extremely poplular.
+Our annual Family Days are attended by around 1/3 of all families and our regular activity weekends for adults with A-T are extremely popular.
 We have a large social media following, and our research activities have a major international impact.

 Over the years the A-T Society has invested nearly £2 million in supporting research.
 In addition the Society and its members have worked closely with doctors and scientists, providing information and samples and participating in research projects which have helped make great strides in understanding A-T. In 2004 we supported Professor Malcolm Taylor in organising the world’s first ever conference on Clinical Science in A-T. In 2011 we established the International Clinical Research Network and in 2012 organised the highly-successful Clinical Research Conference in Cambridge as the first in an ongoing series of biannual A-T Clinical Research Conferences.
-The fourth of these will take place in Naples in November 2018.

 In 2012, the A-T Society published the world’s first clinical guidance document on treating A-T in children.
 This has also been translated into French and distributed to French-speaking neurologists.